Galvo and IFOV Functions

 Enables Infinite Field of View (IFOV).

-IMPORTANT: Before you enable Infinite Field of View (IFOV), you must home the galvo axes and the servo axes.
-Make sure that these axes are in position.
+IMPORTANT: Before you can enable IFOV, you must set the IfovConfigurations Parameter.
+Then home the galvo and servo axes and make sure they are in position.

 While IFOV is enabled, your AeroScript program must command the laser motion to the galvo axes.
 The controller automatically moves the galvo axes and the servo axes to make the laser motion path that you programmed.